SALE ENDS MONDAY | 20% OFF | FREE SHIPPING Shop Now

 Step four – If you wish to reintroduce your trigger food(s) back into your diet, we advise that this should be a gradual process in order to monitor how your body responds and to look out for a return of any symptoms.

-* yorktest define food intolerance as a food-specific IgG reaction.
+* YorkTest define food intolerance as a food-specific IgG reaction.

 Is there a test for wheat intolerance/sensitivity?

 The symptoms of a wheat intolerance are much less extreme than those of an allergic reaction.
 However, they can still be very disruptive to a person’s life.
-After your doctor has ruled out any underlying medical conditions, you can get a Food Sensitivity Test* from yorktest.
+After your doctor has ruled out any underlying medical conditions, you can get a Food Sensitivity Test from YorkTest.

-With this simple home-to-laboratory finger-prick test, yorktest can identify whether or not your body is producing IgG antibody reactions to elements of your diet.
+With this simple home-to-laboratory finger-prick test, YorkTest can identify whether or not your body is producing IgG antibody reactions to elements of your diet.

 It is thought that 45% of people have an intolerance of some kind and usually it is more than one ingredient that the body is reacting to.
 We find that the average person who is intolerant* reacts to 4 or 5 ingredients and it can often be an unexpected food or drink, which is causing an IgG reaction.